preset-io/promptimize/README.md

 **Promptimize** is a framework that accelerates prompt engineering, crafting, and evaluation.

-Use `promptimize` to define your prompts as code, tie them to evaluation functions, generate prompt variations dynamically, execute and rank across different engines, and get reporting on how your prompts perform.
+Use `promptimize` to
+- define your prompts as code and tie them to evaluation functions
+- generate prompt variations dynamically
+- execute and rank across different engines
+- get reporting on how your prompts perform

-Promptimize offers a programmatic way to define and tune your prompt and evaluation functions in Python in a way that allows you to iterate quickly and confidently.
+In short, `promptimize` offers a programmatic way to define and tune your prompt and evaluation functions in Python in a way that allows you to iterate quickly and confidently.

 ## Hello world - the simplest prompt examples
 [code](https://github.com/preset-io/promptimize/tree/master/examples)